XpectraNet/xpectranet-codex/arcs/arc-0-protocol-ontology-and-symbolic-foundations/codex.md

 - Forks must carry **semantic lineage**, not only hashes.
 - Canonization must occur on **aligned conceptual grounds**.

-## 🔗 Section §0.2 — The XKO Namespace
+## 🔗 Codex §0.2 — The XKO Namespace

 The canonical ontology is published at: